“Don’t ask why the addiction, ask why the pain?”

 If you’ve already completed a residential or day treatment program, you may be seeking support for maintaining the changes you’ve already made or relapse prevention.
 Regular individual sessions provide accountability and increase your ability to be successful in overcoming your addiction.

 Loving someone with an addiction is heart-wrenching.
 You likely feel powerless and consumed by your loved one’s behaviour.
-Counselling can help you support the person you love but also set appropriate boundaries and take good care of yourself.
+Therapy can help you support the person you love but also set appropriate boundaries and take good care of yourself.